AvdLee/appstoreconnect-swift-sdk/README.md

 ## License

-**App Store Connect Swift SDK** is available under the MIT license.
+**App Store Connect Swift SDK** is available under the MIT license, and uses source code from open source projects.
 See the [LICENSE](https://github.com/AvdLee/appstoreconnect-swift-sdk/blob/master/LICENSE) file for more info.